dcac/dcac.github.io/_posts/reviews/2012-03-05-the-secret-world-of-arrietty.md

 comments: true
 tags: [streaming,Hayao Miyazaki, Postcards]
 ---
-<p>Hey James, I just wanted to let you know how happy I am that the tinnitus you suffered mixing <em>Clash of the Titans</em> was not permanent.
-I knew your recovery from that cacophonous mess was complete listening to the quiet, almost reflective soundscape of <em>The Secret World of Arrietty</em>.
-And what a pleasure it is to watch an animated film that is not overstuffed with wise-cracking animals and fart noises, but has the confidence to rely on character, story, and tone to enrapture an audience.</p>
+Hey James, I just wanted to let you know how happy I am that the tinnitus you suffered mixing _Clash of the Titans_ was not permanent.
+I knew your recovery from that cacophonous mess was complete listening to the quiet, almost reflective soundscape of _The Secret World of Arrietty_.
+And what a pleasure it is to watch an animated film that is not overstuffed with wise-cracking animals and fart noises, but has the confidence to rely on character, story, and tone to enrapture an audience.

-<p>Yours in silence,</p>
+Yours in silence,

-<p>Casey</p>
+Casey